mido/mido/README.rst

 Requirements
 ------------

-ProtoMIDI will work with Python 2 and 3 (todo: be more specific).
+ProtoMIDI works Python 2.7 and 3.2 (may work with older versions, but I haven't tested this.)

 Requires portmidi shared library if you want to use the I/O classes.

+I'm using Ubuntu 11.4 and Mac OS Lion, but it should run wherever there you have Python and a portmidi shared library.

 Todo